matuteiglesias/journal/content/Dev/2023-02-25_Optimized_Data_Loading_and_Regression_Code.md

 ### Key Activities
 - Implemented an optimized version of [[Python]] code for loading datasets, including project information, violence levels, and covariates.
 - Conducted regression analysis with improved data handling and merging techniques.
-- Developed a [[Python]] function for aggregating pandas DataFrames with customizable grouping and operations (sum or mean).
+- Developed a [[Python]] function for aggregating [[pandas]] DataFrames with customizable grouping and operations (sum or mean).
-- Enhanced the `groupby_aggregate` function to accept custom aggregation functions for flexible data analysis.
+- Enhanced the `groupby_aggregate` function to accept custom aggregation functions for flexible [[data analysis]].

 ### Achievements
-- Successfully optimized data loading and regression code, resulting in cleaner and more efficient data processing.
+- Successfully optimized data loading and regression code, resulting in cleaner and more efficient [[data processing]].
 - Created flexible data aggregation functions to support diverse analytical needs.

 ### Pending Tasks